mosbasik/rvagaming-flask/README.md

   python -m venv flask
   ```

-* You now have a contained Python environment in `rvagaming-flask/flask/`, and it can be called using `rvagaming-flask/flask/bin/python`
+* You now have a contained Python environment in `rvagaming-flask/flask/`.

-* Now we install the necessary modules in this environment:
+* Next we install the necessary modules in this environment:

 ```
 flask/bin/pip install flask